davidrmiller/biosim4/README.md

 ### What has bein done

 - heavy refactoring (still in progress)
-- add a new output via SFML wich renders individuals in real-time
+- add a new output via SFML wich renders individuals in real-time with the ability to drag simulation (LMB), zoom in/out (scroll), select indiv (LMB)
-- add UI to watch and control simulation with TGUI
+- add UI to watch and control simulation with TGUI:
+  - pause/resume button, pause at start/end of generation
+  - slow or increase speed of simulation
+  - change some settings
+  - restart simulation
+  - save selected indiv's net to svg
 - add logic to save and load simulations

 ### Plans